Student-centric advice and objective recommendations

 10. Be courteous.
 This is meant in a number of ways.
 First off, be polite about asking your teacher for a recommendation by offering them an out.
 If, for whatever reason, they do not want to write you a recommendation, make sure they have the option of not doing it.
 After all, who would want a lackluster recommendation?
 This is the one spot where the application reader hears how great you are from someone other than yourself, so it’s pretty important to have a strong rec.
 Also, be courteous in the sense that you give your teachers enough time to write a recommendation.
 At the very least, try to give them two weeks, although preferably longer.
 You want their recommendation to be as well thought-out as possible, and this requires time.

 This is by no means an exhaustive guide towards the perfect scholarship application, but will hopefully serve as a good starting point.
-Now go forth and write rocking scholarship or college application!
-And don’t forget to try out our scholarship directory tool to find scholarships custom-matched to you.
+Now go forth and write rocking scholarship or college applications!

 Also see: How to end an admissions essay